Visual models are often underestimated and underused. Mindmapping and visual modelling are powerful techniques for communication

 Edward de Bono was the first to understand the power of lateral thinking.
 Visual methods are a continuation of this legacy, particularly in the form of mindmaps.

 Moh.io was a very useful system for visual modelling to combine Evernote into a graphical representation.
-It can
+It can help you draw links between related subjects.

 I’m an Evernote fan and also of moh.io because the two combined make a powerful partnership.